ChristianPari/365-Days-of-Code/README.md

+<h2>Day 169</h2>

+Worked on two projects:<br>
+1) User SETUP w/ MERN STACK boilerplate<br>
+ - worked on creating axios requests that use state data inside a component which can be used to output errors before a reqs is made<br>
+2) Trello Minnick site<br>
+ - began further creation of the Cards component, implementing the ability to create items after the Card is created.
+Getting "too many rerenders" error so will work through that tomorrow!

+<h2>Day 168</h2>

+So far in the React Trello copycat I'm creating, I have implemented the ability to create a list and have its data saved to state via a ListContext I created using hooks, as well as display on the DOM!

+<h2>Day 167</h2>

+Spent the night creating a template repo on GitHub that uses a simplified version of create-react-app, now I just have necessary files once installed and I can add on to this when needed<br><br>
+Began a new React app that will be a multi-list app<br>
+The goal for this app is to allow the user to make lists and add items to each list, similar to that of Trello.
+That list data will be stored in state using hooks and in local storage

+<h2>Day 166</h2>

+Revamped a previous project to use state to store form data which is then used as the request body when making a request to the backend<br>
+Implemented a new Component to my reading list app, renders book details from the Book state within context<br>
+Along with the new Component, I created functionally to actually remove data from state and update the React app<br>
+Will finish this project tomorrow and continue with #Java

+<h2>Day 165</h2>

+Continuing work w/ React useState and useContext, implementing my own Contexts into a reading list type application, ability to add books to the list and alter theme.
+Understanding the differences between class and functional components better

+<h2>Day 164</h2>

+Started another React project to continue learning Hooks like useState and useContext.
+Implemented another version of simple light and dark theme<br>
+Understanding Context better and how to pass state to child components

+<h2>Day 158-163</h2>

+Working hard w/ React, hooks, state and context to get a really good understanding of how they work so smoothly together to create amazing apps.
+I finished the simple user boilerplate<br>
+And finally!<br>
+I have decided to pull away time from Python and jump into Java!
+Already began running through some algorithms to get myself associated again with the syntax

+<h2>Day 155-157</h2>

+Over the last couple days I've really dove deeper into Reacts' functionally.
+I've created theming (dark mode) capability for my React App using Custom Hooks, State and Context.
+The theme is carried over to each page of the application.<br>
+My custom hook access and uses Local Storage to store the themes' state and uses it to style the apps components that are nested in the ThemeProvider component I created

+<h2>Day 152-154</h2>

+Continuing on my Python journey w/ lots of algorithms, trying to understand the (new to me) methods that Python offers to make better written code but feel like I have a good grasp on the syntaxing<br>
+Also been at work w/ React, creating page like components that render by route handling, creation of a form and input components to create login and sign up forms dynamically.
+Reworking backend code to fix errors

+<h2>Day 149-151</h2>

+Still working hard with Python, knocking out algorithms to help my computational thinking<br>
+Created a simple CLI Mastermind game w/ Python's input method<br>
+Constant work with Python algorithms as well<br>
+Also continued work w/ ReactJS and created a new dynamic component that receives its information via props then rendered, its a simple button component but great work with understanding props

+<h2>Day 148</h2>

+Dove into another React project, learned more about handling routes w/ BrowserRouter via react-router-dom pkg.
+Created bare pages/components

+<h2>Day 140</h2>

+Completed a simple React Redux API using PokeAPI for data, user can cycle through pages of Pokémon and view individual ones information, also implemented a search bar<br>
+Also completed more Python algorithms

+<h2>Day 145-146</h2>

+Continuing work w/ Python, trying to understand the new syntax and keywords that are used, started algorithms tho to start getting some serious practice in<br>
+Also with regards to React Redux, I almost got a fully working Pokémon React App, have a home page (implementing pagination tomorrow, as well as search bar) with list of Pokémon, ability to view each Pokémon and gives information

+<h2>Day 141-144</h2>

+Finished up my Express Boilerplate, excited to be able to have a quick go to for an Express Backend!<br>
+Started learning Python today as well, went over the basics and small challenges<br>

 <h2>Day 140</h2>

 Implemented bcrypt into my express boilerplate to encrypt a new users' password before it is created as a doc in the DB.
 Created a login route, validates req body, if all passed creates a JWT and then responds w/ 200